daffl/breezy/documentation.md

 At [http://localhost:3000/all](http://localhost:3000/all) the same template will be used but in Node generating some random Todos.
 Currently the server side example can only filter Todos ([/active](http://localhost:3000/active), [/complete](http://localhost:3000/complete)) but it should demonstrate how to use the shared data model.

 The application logic used on both sides is in `/public/js/view-model.js`.
 The file either exposes `window.ViewModel` on the Browser or exports the module for Node.

+### Get involved

+Breezy is still very new and there will be issues and many features to come.
+If you want to help or have any questions or comments, just open a [GitHub issue](https://github.com/daffl/breezy/issues) or ping [@daffl](https://twitter.com/daffl) on Twitter.